 - The Fitchburg State University Police Academy is an MPTC-authorized full-time municipal police academy.

-- Approximately one-third of the MPTC Recruit Curriculum is embedded into the undergraduate courses for the Police Program concentration.
+- Approximately one-quarter of the MPTC Recruit Curriculum is embedded into the undergraduate courses for the Police Program concentration.
 This is why the Academy is approximately 17 weeks.

 - The Academy typically begins the Monday following Undergraduate Commencement.
 It is held on campus except for off-site classes such as firearms training, Emergency Vehicle Operation Course (EVOC), Applied Patrol Procedures (APP), etc.